 The above information about the heart is only the tip of the iceberg.
 If you want to dive deeper into the anatomical complexities of this muscular organ, take a look at the following resources.

 The lungs are part of the respiratory system and they are the site of gas exchange and respiration.
-These bilateral structures occupy the pulmonary cavities and consist of lobes and bronchopulmonary segments separated by fissures.
+These bilateral structures occupy the pleural cavities and consist of lobes and bronchopulmonary segments separated by fissures.
 Air enters and leaves the lungs via a network of passageways consisting of the trachea, bronchi, bronchioles, and alveoli.
 Several structures enter each lung via a hilum: principal bronchus, pulmonary artery, two pulmonary veins, bronchial vessels, pulmonary autonomic plexus, lymph nodes and vessels, and connective tissue.
 Each lung is surrounded by two layers of pleura (parietal and visceral).
 The lung parenchyma is supplied by the bronchial arteries and veins, as well as the pulmonary nervous plexus.

 The anatomical structure of the lung and air passageways can be quite complex, so we have provided you with additional resources below to help clear up any confusion.
 In addition, we have prepared a special quiz for you about the thorax anatomy, which will help you learn more about all the structures related to thorax!